pantheon-systems/documentation/source/_docs/guides/wordpress-git/03-themes.md

 ---
-title: Git and WordPress on Pantheon
+title: Intro to Git with WordPress
-subtitle: Installing a Parent Theme and Creating a Child Theme
+subtitle: Manage Themes
-gitwordpresspage: true
+gitwordpress: true
-anchorid: parent-child-theme
+anchorid: themes
 generator: pagination
 layout: guide
 pagination:
     provider: data.gitwordpresspages
 use:
     - gitwordpresspages
-permalink: docs/guides/git-wordpress/parent-child-theme/
+permalink: docs/guides/wordpress-git/themes/
-nexturl: guides/git-wordpress/adding-media/
+nexturl: guides/wordpress-git/wp-uploads/
-previousurl: guides/git-wordpress/create-site/
+previousurl: guides/wordpress-git/wp-admin/
-editpath: build-tools/03-parent-child-theme.md
+editpath: wordpress-git/03-themes.md
 ---
 Next, let’s install a theme.
 We could use the UI, exactly like we did with our plugins, but let’s assume you have a theme downloaded you want to use.
 In this example, I have saved the Bento theme to my desktop.
 Please do the same.

 ![Download Bento Theme](/source/docs/assets/images/guides/git-wordpress/download-bento.png)

 Now let’s make sure we have our FTP client setup.
 In Transmit, click the “+” sign to add a new site.

 ![New Transmit Site](/source/docs/assets/images/guides/git-wordpress/transmit-new-site.png)